gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Noxy's claustrophobia
         *   argument with Thokmay
         *   not a cave-in, but the support post breaks
+            *   make a joke of it: "Tunnels always cave in just when people are going through them!"
             *   heart-stopping moment
         *   wading through the freezing thigh-deep water is the scariest thing Noxy has ever had to do
     *   go to the winter hut